appirio-tech/ap-event-lib/README.md

 # Appirio Event Framework Library

-Appirio Java Microservices should use this library for asnychronous notification of events via a raw json payload.
+Appirio Microservices should follow this model for asnychronous notification of events via a raw json payload.
+This library provides a Java implementation for our standard service stack.

 * Publishers publish objects representing events to topics.
 Objects must carry a unique identifier to allow subscribers to determine duplicate events
 * Each subscribing application shoud identify itself by a unique application name.
 A subscriber may have multiple workers reading messages on the same application, but a message will be delivered at least once per subscriber. <b>Subscribers must be capable of receiving the same event multipe times without side affect.</b>